smithse4/19-user-directory/README.md

 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.

-## Acceptance Criteria
+## Utility

-Given a table of random users, when the user loads the page, a table of employees should render.

 The user should be able to:

-  * Sort the table by at least one category
+  * Sort the table by category by clicking on the table header.

-  * Filter the users by at least one property.
+  * USe the search bar to filter the users by name.

+## Screenshots

 Images below show employee directory and searched directory.